-Blade Symphony is a free to play sword battling video game.
-It’s only available on the PC platform, but with it, players can face one another with one of the four playable characters.
-Each has a unique fighting style to use.
-Depending on your character you could go into battle as this tank-style knight that’s focused on large heavy attacks or a more acrobatic assassin that’s quick on their feet.
+Blade Symphony is a free-to-play sword battling game.
+In it, players can face one another with one of four playable characters.
+Each has a unique fighting style, and players can choose from a tank-style knight focused on large heavy attacks to a more acrobatic assassin who is quick on their feet.

 Don’t expect this to be like For Honor either.
-While there are different types of fighters available, Blade Symphony is more focused on flashy animation with fewer realism attacks.
-Since this game has gone free to play in 2019, there’s been an influx of new players trying the title out which means you shouldn’t have much trouble getting a match started today.
+While there are different types of fighters available, Blade Symphony is more focused on flashy animations with fewer realistic attacks.
+Since this game went free-to-play in 2019, there has been an influx of new players, so you shouldn’t have much trouble getting a match started today.

 Release Date: April 29, 2019

-Mordhau is a hack-and-slash style multiplayer video game, almost similar to For Honor.
-Players will enter a battle filled with over sixty players as they attempt to outlast or bring victory to their team.
-It’s all about melee combat and you’ll find a wide assortment of weapons to use on the field from swords to bow and arrows.
-Combat is pretty strategic as well, the way it’s setup is that depending on how your character is facing or leaning will determine the kind of attack you’ll be able to pull off.
-This combat system isn’t too difficult to understand but after a game or two, you should have a grasp of how things sort of work.
-There’s also a play with customization here as well with players being able to craft weapons from various parts along with tweaking your armor to help withstand heavy blows.
+Mordhau gained some widespread attention after it was released in 2019, with many calling the hack-and-slash style multiplayer game similar to For Honor.
+Players enter a battle filled with over sixty players as they attempt to outlast or bring victory to their team.
+It’s all about melee combat, and you’ll find a wide assortment of weapons to use on the field from swords to arrows.
+There’s also plenty of customization in the title as well, with players able to craft weapons from various parts along with tweaking their armor to help withstand heavy blows.

 Release Date: July 30, 1998